julelang/manual/src/maintenance/performance-tuning-and-tips.md

 	// ...
 }
 ```
-In the example above, when the relevant compiler optimizations are turned on, the loop is optimized and the rune slice transform is converted to an implicit loop.
-At each loop step the next rune is processed, thus avoiding allocation.
+In the example above, when the relevant compiler optimizations are turned on, the loop is optimized, and the rune slice transform is converted to an implicit loop.
+At each loop step, the next rune is processed, thus avoiding allocation.

 ::: info
 Please refer to the [compiler's optimizations](/compiler/compiler-optimizations) documentation to find out which optimizations can achieve this.